Home

 How to build an MVP with AI that actually delivers value

 AI is everywhere in startup pitches, but most AI-powered MVPs fail because they focus on the AI instead of the problem they're solving.
-The best AI MVPs I've seen use AI to make existing solutions better, not as the core value proposition.
+As a Fractional CTO, I help startups navigate AI integration strategically, ensuring AI enhances rather than complicates the user experience.

 AI MVP Principles